nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/strings.md

 ## Exercise - Monkey with Strings

-Write a program that tells me the the number of characters in your name.
+* Write a program that tells me the the number of characters in your name.
-Tell me what 123+456 is.
+* Tell me what 123+456 is.
 Now tell me what "123" + "456" is.
 Weird?

+Numbers and strings are different from each other.
+123 + 456 adds the numbers together/ '123' + '456' glues the strings one after the other.
+Strings are sequences of letters.

 </div>